 Don’t be too hard on yourself if the numbers are low to start with.
 The more you start building relationships with your target publications the more they are likely to start covering your company’s news and views.
 And they may just start approaching you to comment on stories they are covering.

-To really cement these relationships think about how else you can contribute to the news agenda of your target publications by reading them regularly and demonstrating to the journalists that you really know their publication and the kinds of content that appeals to them.
+To really cement these relationships think about how else you can contribute to the news agenda of your target publications.
+Do this by reading them regularly and demonstrating to the journalists that you really know their publication.

-Social media should form a major component of any PR and Marketing Campaign.
-Depending on your audience you should be considering or indeed all of the following: Twitter, LinkedIn, Facebook, Instagram and YouTube as a starting point.
+Social media should form a major tactic in any PR and Marketing Campaign.
+Depending on your audience you should be considering some or all of the following: Twitter, LinkedIn, Facebook, Instagram and YouTube as a starting point.
 There are different character limits on the social media networks so ensure that whatever you write works within what you’re posting and gets your message across.
 Take a look here to see what the limits are.